yasirfaizahmed/twitter_automation/README.md

           "PASSWORD_KEY": "password2"
         }
       }

+NOTE:
+if you want to use Openai gpt-3's response as tweet content then you will also be needing a Openai API key, add the key to your environment using
+`export API_KEY='your key'`

 ## Conclusion
 Overall, Twitter Automation is a powerful automation framework that allows for greater control and customization over Twitter automation.
 With its use of cutting-edge technologies, users can perform a variety of actions on Twitter without the limitations of the Tweepy API.